peem64/MMM-SMH/README.md

    - ✅ Check that email/password auth is enabled in Supabase
    - ✅ Ensure strong password requirements are met
    - ✅ Try signing up with a new email if sign-in fails

+7. **Password reset redirecting to localhost**
+   - ✅ Go to Supabase dashboard: Authentication > URL Configuration
+   - ✅ Add your MagicMirror URL to "Redirect URLs" (e.g., `http://192.168.1.50:8080/**`)
+   - ✅ Or use wildcards: `http://*/*` to allow any local URL
+   - ✅ Save the changes and try password reset again

 ### Debug Mode

 In development, the module shows debug information: